A tensor-based exponential integrator for diffusion--reaction equations in common curvilinear coordinates: Split exponential Euler integrator

 For the cases under consideration in this manuscript, the matrix $M$ can be written as $M_1+\dots +M_d$ (see formulas~\eqref{eq:domains}).
-This suggests considering the \emph{split} approximation

-We will see in the following that the computation of the action of the single $\varphi_1(\tau M_\mu)$ functions is much simpler than that of $\varphi_1(\tau M)$, thanks to the $\mu$-mode approach introduced in References~\cite{CC24bis,CCEOZ22,CCZ23bis} coupled with suitable diagonalization techniques.
-A similar splitting of the $\varphi_1$ function has already been employed in References~\cite{CC24,CC24bis}.
+This suggests considering the \emph{split} approximation $\varphi_1(\tau M_1)\cdots\varphi_1(\tau M_d)$ to $\varphi_1(\tau M)$.
+We will see in the following that the computation of the action of the $\varphi_1(\tau M_\mu)$ function is much simpler than that of $\varphi_1(\tau M)$, thanks to the $\mu$-mode approach introduced in~\cite{CC24bis,CCEOZ22,CCZ23bis} coupled with suitable diagonalization techniques.
+A similar splitting of the $\varphi_1$ function has already been employed in~\cite{CC24,CC24bis}.
 However, we highlight that in those settings the relevant matrices did \emph{commute} (in fact, they were in the form~\eqref{eq:kronintro}), while in our case they do not.
 Nevertheless, by Taylor expansion we can easily see that

 Therefore, the chosen splitting does not affect the convergence order of the exponential integrator, since it introduces a local error proportional to $\tau^3$.
-Notice also that the order of the products in formula~\eqref{eq:splitorder} matters, and a different ordering would result in a different approximation.
-Throughout the manuscript, we call \emph{split exponential Euler} the time-marching scheme arising by inserting approximation~\eqref{eq:phiapprox} in method~\eqref{eq:ee}.
+Notice also that the order of the products in formula~\eqref{eq:splitorder} does matter, and a different ordering would result in a different approximation.
+Throughout the manuscript, we call \emph{split exponential Euler} the time-marching scheme arising by inserting approximation~\eqref{eq:splitorder} in method~\eqref{eq:ee}.
 We now proceed by writing the equivalent matrix and tensor formulations of the scheme, which in fact are the final forms of the method in each of the cases of our interest.

 We begin with the ODEs system for the disk case \eqref{eq:disk} and consider the action $M\boldsymbol w$ required by the scheme, where $\boldsymbol w$ denotes a generic column vector of length $n^2$.
 We notice that